News

 Companies looking for closer project tracking are opening PMO departments.

-What exactly is this all about?
 The PMO, which stands for Project/Programme/Portfolio Management Office, is the body of the organization that is responsible for all ongoing projects and programs.
 It can be seen as a central repository where organizations have oversight of all change initiatives and are able to co-ordinate them.
-PMO ensures that business practices and operations are proceeding in the right way, on time, and on budget.

-This is critical as organizations deliver value through projects and programs.
 According to PMI's Pulse of the Profession report, companies that align their corporate PMO with business strategy not only have 38% more projects that meet goals than those that don't, but also 33% fewer projects that are considered failures.

 The Project/Program Management Office is one of the fastest-growing areas of focus for competitive companies and is now fundamental to optimised project management.
 To keep up with market expectations, competition, and the economic conditions created by the current global competitive environment, companies must be able to do more with fewer resources.
 The introduction of Project Portfolio Management and PMO systems shows how to turn project management into a value-generating machine.
 The probably best-known description of the functions of a PMO generally includes only those functions aimed at providing support for individual projects.
 However, if these functions are complemented by others that support top management in defining organisational policies and action plans to link business strategies with operational planning, the PMO can play a driving role in achieving the company's business objectives and generating profits and competitive advantages.
 In this sense, the functions and skills to be developed relate to the following areas:- Operational and methodological support.